whitedragon0000/OpenBOR_PLUS/README.md

 [![Mortal Kombat Outworld Assassins](http://img.youtube.com/vi/FTkayebZK9w/0.jpg)](https://www.youtube.com/watch?v=FTkayebZK9w&t=1m27s "Mortal Kombat Outworld Assassins")

 ## History

-In 2004, [Senile Team](http://www.senileteam.com) released Beats of Rage, a free beat-'em-up for DOS inspired by SEGA's Streets of Rage series and using sprites from SNK Playmore's King of Fighters series.
-The game spread only by word of mouth, but it nonetheless amassed popularity very quickly.
-Senile Team soon released an edit pack allowing anyone interested to create a module for the BOR engine.
+* **2003 -** [Senile Team](http://www.senileteam.com) releases Beats of Rage, a free beat-'em-up for DOS inspired by SEGA's Streets of Rage series using assets from SNK Playmore's King of Fighters series.
+The game quickly achieves mass popularity through word of mouth.
+Senile Team releases an edit pack allowing anyone interested to create a module for the BOR engine.

-In 2005, Kirby2000 asked Senile Team to open the source code to BOR.
-They agreed, and OpenBOR was born.
-Development on the engine was continued by the community, and still is to this day.
+* **2005 -** Developer *Kirby2000* asks Senile Team to open the source code to BOR.
+They agreed, and the project is named OpenBOR.
+The project quickly spawns numerous ports and branches, each with unique features.

+* **2006 -** Developer *[Sumo1X (SX)](https://github.com/SumolX)* reorganizes the loose coalition of developers into what is now known as the OpenBOR Team.
+Features from the various branches are backported into the original OpenBOR.

+* **2011 -** *[Sumo1X](https://github.com/SumolX)* retires from the OpenBOR Team, and hands management duties to [DCurrent (Damon Caskey)](https://github.com/DCurrent).

+* **2017 -** OpenBOR repository migrates from SourceForge to Github.

+* **2021 -** Development continues on OpenBOR 4.0, with various internal source cleanups, a more object centric script engine, and fixes for long standing issues.

 ## Platforms
 OpenBOR has a very modular and portable design inherited from Beats of Rage - several ports have been made available.